Donaldina Cameron House: History

-The Occidental Board Presbyterian Mission House was rebuilt in 1908 under architect Julia Morgan, and changed it had locations to 920 Sacramento Street.
+The Occidental Board Presbyterian Mission House was rebuilt in 1908 under architect Julia Morgan and moved to 920 Sacramento Street.
 The new building was built using salvaged clinker bricks.
 Girls and mui tsai would hide in the basement from their captures.

 With the falling numbers of girls being rescued throughout the late-1930s and the Magnuson Act of 1943 (a repeal of the Chinese Exclusion Act), the needs of the community changed.
 Cameron retired in the late 1930s, and at this point the building was turned into a language school.

 Rev. F. S. "Dick" Wichman led the Donaldina Cameron House from 1947 to 1977.
 Under Wichman, Cameron House expanded their youth programs and created mixed-sex and male classes.
 Wichman was later accused of sexual abuse and misconduct in the 1990s.
 Wichman had denied the allegations before his death.
-Because of the statue of limitations, the San Francisco DA's office never prosecuted.
+Because of the statute of limitations, the San Francisco DA's office never prosecuted.
 In 2004, the church's "Healing Task Force" released a final investigative report and found Wichman had abused and molested 18 males, including minors from the Cameron House and the Presbyterian Church in Chinatown.
 The church has made efforts towards collective community healing, which included public acknowledgment of the crimes and an apology.

 Diana Ming Chan was the first Chinese social worker at Donaldina Cameron House.

 Rev. Harry Chuck led the Donaldina Cameron House starting in 1977.
 Chuck had also worked for the Chinatown Coalition for Better Housing in the 1970s; and he had documented on film Asian-American activism in the 1960s, which became part of the documentary film "Chinatown Rising" (2020).

 The Donaldina Cameron House building is considered haunted by some because of its unsettling social history.